 He has participated in numerous recordings including BENVENUTO CELLINI production of the Salzburg Festival, I CAPULETI E I MONTECCHI Ravenna Festival production, AIDA Maggio Musicale Fiorentino Festival production, directed by Zubin Mehta.

-In recent seasons he appeared as Lord Sydney in IL VIAGGIO A REIMS at Teatro alla Scala, Conte in LE NOZZE DI FIGARO at Toulon, Raimondo in LUCIA DI LAMMERMOOR at Carlo Felice in Genoa, Lord Walton in I PURITANI at Teatro Real in Madrid, the King in AIDA and Ferrando in IL TROVATORE at the Arena di Verona, Don Basilio in IL BARBIERE DI SIVIGLIA in Palermo and the Zurich Opera, Count Rodolfo in LA SONNAMBULA in St.Gallen, Uberto in LA SERVA PADRONA for Teatro San Carlo of Naples, the King in AIDA for the opening of Maggio Musicale Fiorentino in 2011, Ludovico in Verdi's OTELLO at the Opéra Bastille in Paris, Figaro in LE NOZZE DI FIGARO at Teatro Maestranza in Seville, Frate Lorenzo in ROMÉO ET JULIETTE at ABAO Bilbao.
-Also important his return to Teatro alla Scala in the 2012 season with the King and Ramfis in AIDA and a concert version of LES PÊCHEURS DE PERLES at Teatro Real in Madrid.
+In recent seasons he appeared as Mustafà in L'ITALIANA IN ALGERI in Trieste, Lord Sydney in IL VIAGGIO A REIMS at Teatro alla Scala, Conte in LE NOZZE DI FIGARO at Toulon, Raimondo in LUCIA DI LAMMERMOOR at Carlo Felice in Genoa, Lord Walton in I PURITANI at Teatro Real in Madrid, the King in AIDA and Ferrando in IL TROVATORE at the Arena di Verona, Don Basilio in IL BARBIERE DI SIVIGLIA in Palermo and the Zurich Opera, Count Rodolfo in LA SONNAMBULA in St.Gallen, Uberto in LA SERVA PADRONA for Teatro San Carlo of Naples, the King in AIDA for the opening of Maggio Musicale Fiorentino in 2011, Ludovico in Verdi's OTELLO at the Opéra Bastille in Paris, Figaro in LE NOZZE DI FIGARO at Teatro Maestranza in Seville, Frate Lorenzo in ROMÉO ET JULIETTE at ABAO Bilbao.
+Also important his return to Teatro alla Scala in the 2012 season with the King and Ramfis in AIDA (also for a japan tour), a concert version of LES PÊCHEURS DE PERLES at Teatro Real in Madrid and of GIOVANNA D'ARCO in Salzburg, the title role of ATTILA in Verona and St Petersburg, at Deutsche Oper in Berlin and in Shanghai, I DUE FOSCARI in Vienna, IL TROVATORE at Teatro alla Scala in Milan, MAOMETTO II in Rome.